JunioCalu/gould_oscilloscope_trace_download_and_convert/README.md

 ## Software and system requirements

-dso_serial can be build and run on linux host systems. "dat2csv.pl" should work on Windows as well.
+dso_serial can be build and run on linux host systems. "dat2csv.pl" should work on windows as well.
 Necessary packages are:

   * [gcc][gcc]